sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

 ### Test the process
+You will now test the process flow.

+Note that all forms will be sent to **Process started by** – which is you.
+You will act as both the approver and the requester.

 1. Go back to the **Monitoring** section in the SAP Build lobby menu.

     ![Return to Lobby to Choose Monitor](14f_Choose_Monitor_on_Lobby.png)